Makeup hoarders, I have some bad news for you.

-As a cosmetic junkie/part-time make-up hoarder, I know how terrible of a feeling it may be to have to part with a product well before you have completely finished it, but there comes a point in time when it is absolutely necessary.
+As a cosmetic junkie, I know how terrible of a feeling it may be to have to part with a product well before you have completely finished it, but there comes a point in time when it is absolutely necessary.
 I had to find this out the hard way when I got myself reacquainted with a liquid eyeliner that I had been holding near and dear to my heart since high school, which ended up giving me a terrible rash on my eye that soon spread to other areas of my face.
 It was painful, itchy, and made me super self-conscious for the 5-7 days that the rash was present.
 Since that day a few years ago, I’ve brought my hoarding to a minimum and have been more cautious about how long I hold on to any beauty product.

 While there may be women out there who will say it’s common sense–makeup holds bacteria, you shouldn’t hold it for five plus years, there are many women out there that do.
 I can’t even count how many times I’ve had women come to me looking for replacements or dupes for products that they have had for years, that have oxidized to the point that you can no longer even tell what the true original color or form was.